Skip down to: Making a cros Bríde

 Although usually referred to as crosses (or crosoga),3 they take a number of different forms; some of these are the typical “cross” form, while others are more reminiscent of triskeles, or else they may be u-shaped, or diamonds or ‘lozenges,’ or are more complex than a simple cross alone.
 Along with these many different styles comes differing degrees of artistry in making them – some crosses can be quite beautiful and decorative, while others may be rather crude and simple.

-Traditionally it’s straw or rushes that are used to make the crosses (or sometimes wood), but folklorist Thomas Mason has also noted the use of leather, grasses, wire, and cloth.4 Today anything that’s workable will do: Pipe cleaners, wool, lollipop sticks, paper, ribbons, raffia… All kinds of things.
-There is also a tradition of drawing the crosses onto the side of buildings or onto the fore-arm or forehead of each person within the household, using a charred stick,5 and smaller crosses (often of less traditional styles) made be worn by children.6
+Traditionally the cros Bríde is made out of straw or rushes (or sometimes wood), but the folklorist Thomas Mason has also noted the use of leather, various types of grasses (e.g. sedge), wire, and cloth.4 Today anything that’s workable will do: Pipe cleaners, wool, lollipop sticks, paper, ribbons, raffia… All kinds of things – if it works, use it.
+There is also a tradition of drawing the crosses onto the side of buildings or onto the fore-arm or forehead of each person within the household, using a charred stick,5 and smaller crosses (often of less traditional styles) may be made for the purpose of being worn by children.6